 If positions are available we will also consider other people with a strong mathematics background, such as graduates with a degree in mathematics.
 Third year students, who have done at least one second year mathematics course, may be considered if positions are available.
 Second year students are not offered workshop demonstrator positions, although there may be opportunities to work in the drop-in centre.

 How to apply

-Application is via the Math Tutor Alliance site.
-If an applicant is no longer available to accept a workshop demonstrators position they must notify the Workshop Convenor as soon as possible.
+If an applicant is no longer available to accept a workshop demonstrator position they must notify the workshop convenor as soon as possible.